UMass-Foundation-Model/Co-LLM-Agents/README.md

 ### A simple start guide for `ThreeDWorld Multi-Agent Transport`:

-Run the following commands step by step to setup the environments:
+Run the following commands step by step to set up the environments:

 ```bash
 cd envs/tdw_mat